NVIDIA/cloud-native-docs/gpu-operator/archive/22.9.1/getting-started.rst

 =========================

-For installing the GPU Operator on VMware vSphere with Tanzu leveraging NVIDIA AI Enterprise, follow the :ref:`NVIDIA AI Enterprise document <install-gpu-operator-nvaie>`.
+For installing the GPU Operator on VMware vSphere with Tanzu leveraging NVIDIA AI Enterprise, follow the :ref:`NVIDIA AI Enterprise document <install-gpu-operator-22.9.1-nvaie>`.

 ----